Training your dog how not to damage game when retrieving from the hunt

 Avoid sending your dog for game that is badly damaged or with split skin, too – a bird might have hit a fence post or a tree, for example.
 A young or inexperienced dog can become very fussy and more inclined to stop, smell and even pick at a bird that is badly damaged or with exposed flesh.
 To begin with, it is also wise to avoid birds that are not dead, so the dog is not encouraged to retaliate or instinctively crunch a bird that is kicking with spurs or flapping wildly.
 Species such as crows, magpies and squirrels which can inflict nasty wounds to a dog should also be left well alone.

-On Damage 1a shoot day, it helps enormously if you have an understanding keeper who will allow you to work at a slower and more deliberate pace with a young dog, away from the main picking-up team and in sight all of the time.
+On a shoot day, it helps enormously if you have an understanding keeper who will allow you to work at a slower and more deliberate pace with a young dog, away from the main picking-up team and in sight all of the time.
 This way you can reduce the chances of the above happening Of course, when it comes to the issue of ‘damaging game’, we must be absolutely sure that the damaged bird in question has in fact been damaged by the dog.
 Countless times I’ve heard of dogs being eliminated from field trials as a result of poor decisions.
 Not only that, the ‘hard mouth’ label can ruin a dog’s reputation.

 So how do we know a bird has been damaged by a hard- mouthed dog?
 It’s important not to rush to conclusions – damage is actually often a result of the shot, and an experienced Gun should be able to see this.
 Dogs rarely damage just a small part of the bird, but typically the whole rib cage.
 Think where the shot is coming from, especially with walked-up birds shot at close range.
 And think logically.